-Philip closed his eyes, shaking his head, “She didn’t need to… I was here and…” Philip held the sides of his head as if stopping the noise of a freight train, “why don’t you leave us alone?
-Just go to Tanzania or Siberia or wherever.”
+Philip closed his eyes, shaking his head.
+“She didn’t need to… Dad and I were here and…” Philip held the sides of his head as if stopping the noise of a freight train.
+“Why don’t you leave us alone?
+Just go to Tanzania or Siberia or wherever.
+What do you care?”

-Tanner kneeled next to her and held her hand, “yes, oh yes, my dear, one day I’ll take you to see the pyramids and the Great Wall of China.
+Tanner kneeled next to her once again.
+He held her hand atop of the armrest.
+She squeezed his hand harder than before.
+“Yes, oh yes, my dear, one day I’ll take you to see the pyramids and the Great Wall of China.
 It will be magnificent!”

-Tears rolled down Marlene’s cheeks as she stared through her glassy eyes and out into the wild blue yonder of her imagination.
+Tears rolled down Marlene’s cheeks.
+She stared through her glassy eyes and out into the wild blue yonder of her imagination.
 A seemingly endless imagination of dreams poured from her crippled body and into a world of pure possibility.

 “Get out!”
-Philip shouted as he pointed to the door, “She can’t walk!
-Don’t you get it?”
+Philip shouted as he pointed to the door.
+“She can’t walk!
+Understand?”

-Tanner stood while still holding her hand, “It’s you who can’t, Phil.
-Don’t you get it?
-You’re the one who couldn’t walk out of here, the same house we grew up in, and now you want her to be trapped.”
+Tanner stood while still holding Marlene’s hand and his suitcase in the other.
+“It’s you who can’t, Phil.
+You’re the one who couldn’t walk out of here, the same house we grew up in, and now you want to trap her to be trapped because you’re afraid.”

 Tanner turned to Marlene, “I’m sorry my dear, but I can’t stay if your father doesn’t want me.
 Don’t worry, you’ll walk again, I know you will!”

-He turned toward the front door.
-Their hands broke apart as he leaned away.
-His shoulders drooped under the weight of Marlene’s pleas for him to stay as he walked out.
+Marlene held tightly to him.
+Their hands broke apart when he leaned away and walked toward the door.
+His shoulders drooped equally under the weight of the suitcase and from the weight of Marlene’s pleas for him to stay.

-Philip burst out of the door behind him, red-faced, “See what you’ve done!
-She has to accept the reality of her circumstances.”
+Philip burst out of the door behind him, red faced, “See what you’ve done!”

-As they stood on the porch facing-off the door creaked open.
-In amazement, the men turned to see Marlene standing in the doorway; her atrophied legs straining with quivers.
-Tanner smiled and dropped his case.
+While they stood on the porch facing each other, the door creaked open.
+In amazement, the men turned to see Marlene standing in the doorway.
+Her atrophied legs strained with quivers.
+Tanner smiled with surprise and dropped his case.

-Philip put out his hands as if to stop a collision, “No!
-You can’t!”
+Philip straightened his arms out toward her with his palms open as if to stop a collision.
+“No, you can’t!”

 “Yes, you can,” Tanner ordered with a raised fist.

 Marlene stepped from the doorway with an expression of pain and astonishment, gasping with each step.
-Philip’s arms outstretched, motioning to halt as Tanner’s arms reached out to catch her.
+Philip’s arms stretched out, motioning to a halt.
+Tanner’s arms reached out to catch her.
 Marlene took stiff-legged steps like a baby walking for the first time and fell into the arms of her uncle.

-“Yes, my dear, I’ve got you,” Tanner whispered with tears, “now, there is nothing you can’t do.”
+“Yes, my dear, I’ve got you,” Tanner whispered.
+“Now, there is nothing you can’t do.”